Why is a wet and cold nose a sign of health among french bulldogs?

 Everyone is used to seeing dry noses on dogs and understanding them as indicators of illness.
 It’s true in a sense, although it’s not the absolute truth.

 One of the most common causes of the dry, crusty noses of puppies is allergies.
-For example, with plastics of poor quality, such as small animal toys, water bowls, and food which includes low-quality fillers, this can often happen.
+For example, with plastics of poor quality, such as small animal toys, water bowls, and food that includes low-quality fillers, this can often happen.

 Even pollen, dust, plant chemicals (like detergents) may give your French Bulldog allergic reactions.
 Some varieties of Bulldog are known to have an allergic reaction to some foods.
 A dry nose may also almost always confirms the cold present in your dog.